In addition to meeting general degree requirements, all students majoring in language and culture must:

 - a course in advanced composition and conversation in the selected foreign language.

 - complete the Translation Workshop in the selected language with a grade of B or higher.
+For those concentrating in French, LAC 3430/An Introduction to Linguistics can be substituted for this requirement in semesters the Translation Workshop is not being offered.

 - complete a minimum of eight courses related to the study of foreign culture.
 Two of these eight courses must be related to the cultural area of the major language.
 In addition to any courses offered within the language and culture program, students may select relevant courses in literature, history, art history, philosophy, political science, and/or anthropology with the approval of a member of the Language and Culture Board of Study.